elisa-aleman/mac-proxy-lab-setup/README.md

 And it should output your personal e-mail.

-To clone new projects, specially private or protected ones, use the username before the website:
+8. **To clone new projects**, specially private or protected ones, use the username before the website:

 ```
 git clone https://<username>@github.com/<organization>/<repo>.git